Starpeace-Quadrants/prototype/README.md

 docker-compose down -v
 ```

-This removes containers and the MongoDB volume.
+This removes containers and any created volumes.

 ---